Raúl Esparza exits 'Law & Order: SVU' after six seasons

-Warning: This story contains major spoilers from Wednesday’s episode of Law & Order: Special Victims Unit.
+Warning: This story contains major spoilers from a recent episode of Law & Order: Special Victims Unit.
 Read at your own risk.

 Another long-time cast member has exited Law & Order: Special Victims Unit.
 Raúl Esparza has left the long-running NBC procedural after six seasons, EW has learned exclusively.